elc1798/CAMazed/README.md

         + ** NOTE ** That all the images that begin with 'simple' are basic mazes with minimal walls.

+## How to use this program

++ Run the program by pressing the "start" or "play" button at the top of the Processing IDE
++ Press the 's' key and click where the start of the maze is.
+It is much advised that you use a black and white maze with different colored dots to signify the start and end, such as the ones provided in the CAMazed directory.
++ The camera will freeze and allow the image to be static in order for the next step.
++ Press the 'e' key and click where the end of the maze is.
++ The solution should generate after a few seconds in a thin neon green line!

 ### Supplemental Projects for Ethan Cheng

 + https://github.com/elc1798/CavernWars-Java